opensearch-project/OpenSearch/TESTING.md

 Please read your IDE documentation for how to attach a debugger to a JVM process.

-# Building with extra plugins
+# Testing with plugins

-Additional plugins may be built alongside OpenSearch, where their dependency on OpenSearch will be substituted with the local OpenSearch build.
-To add your plugin, create a directory called `opensearch-extra` as a sibling of OpenSearch.
-Checkout your plugin underneath `opensearch-extra` and the build will automatically pick it up.
-You can verify the plugin is included as part of the build by checking the projects of the build.
+To test a plugin with a custom build of OpenSearch, build OpenSearch and use the `customDistributionUrl` setting supported by each plugin to override the OpenSearch distribution.

+For example, in your OpenSearch repository assemble a custom distribution.

+    ./gradlew :distribution:archives:linux-tar:assemble

+Then in your plugin repository, substitute in your OpenSearch build

-    ./gradlew projects
+    ./gradlew run -PcustomDistributionUrl="<YOUR-OPENSEARCH-REPO>/OpenSearch/distribution/archives/linux-tar/build/distributions/opensearch-min-3.0.0-SNAPSHOT-linux-x64.tar.gz"

 # Environment misc